stuartelimu/stuartelimu/README.md

 ### Hi I'm Stuart 👋
-🌱 I’m currently learning flask, docker and creating apis with django
+🌱 I’m actively learning react, flask, docker and creating apis with django and TDD with python.

 ### Work
 Check out some of my work